 Implementing new technology for your team to use can be a lot of work.
 Especially with mobile workforce who are always on the go, introducing new software can be a challenge.

 Your mobile workers might be less accustomed to software tools as people who work in an office.
 There are always a few who are reluctant to adopt new processes, and some might be against using anything digital altogether.

-However, finding a great app for workforce management will make life easier for everyone, so it’s important to help your workers start using the new software in a way that’s convenient for them.
+However, finding a great app for mobile workforce management will make life easier for everyone on the team.
+So it’s important to help your workers start using the new software in a way that’s convenient for them.